aunixOS/aunix-files/README.md

 ```
 irc.anonops.com
 ```
-your're gonna have to accept self-signed or invalid certs and the port is 6697
+accept self signed certs or invalid certs the port is 6697 the channel is #aunix (very creative I know)